LLM-based Automated Grading with Human-in-the-Loop

 Questions with higher priority are retained and passed to human graders for answers.
 In empirical studies, considering the extensive amount of questions, we adopt a LLM to act as the \textit{Answerer} who provides answers to the remaining questions.
-However, due to the inherent randomness in the generation of questions and the diversity of textual expressions used by different individuals or AI agents, the effectiveness of each question-and-answer pair in improving grading performance is not guaranteed.
+However, due to inherent randomness in the generation of questions and the diversity of textual expressions used by different individuals or AI agents, the effectiveness of each question-and-answer pair in improving grading performance is not guaranteed.
 If not handled appropriately, low-quality Q\&As may overwhelm key information, potentially undermining grading accuracy.
 To address this issue, we introduce the validation step, in which we assess the effectiveness of each Q\&A pair.
-The key indicator of effectiveness is the correctness of the grading results after incorporating the Q\&As into the grading process.
-For each Q\&A pair, we use a validation dataset, concatenate the Q\&A with the rubric and response, and observe the resulting grading accuracy.
-The detailed validation prompt is shown in Figure~6 in Appendix~C\footref{note}.
-We assume that Q\&A pairs that lead to correct grading results are valid, while those that result in incorrect grading are invalid.
+The key indicator of effectiveness is the correctness of grading results after incorporating Q\&As into grading process.
+For each Q\&A pair, we use a validation dataset, concatenate the Q\&A with rubric and response, and observe the resulting grading accuracy.
+The validation prompt is the same as grading prompt as in Figure~\ref{fig:grade_prompt} since they serve the same purpose.
+We assume Q\&A pairs that lead to correct grading are valid, while those that result in incorrect grading are invalid.
 Based on this assumption, we filter out ineffective Q\&As.
-Finally, by collecting the validated question-and-answer pairs, we build an external database that can be used to optimize future grading processes.
+Finally, by collecting validated Q\&A pairs, we build an external database that can be used to optimize future grading processes.